munificent/craftinginterpreters/book/functions.md

 </aside>

-Our Java interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in part three.
+Our Java interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in [Part III][].
 We want our two interpreters to be compatible with each other, even in weird corner cases like this, so we'll add the same limit to jlox.

+[part iii]: a-bytecode-virtual-machine.html

 ^code check-max-arity (1 before, 1 after)

 Note that the code here *reports* an error if it encounters too many arguments, but it doesn't *throw* the error.
-Throwing it is how we kick into panic mode which is what we want if the parser is in a confused state and doesn't know where it is in the grammar anymore.
+Throwing is how we kick into panic mode which is what we want if the parser is in a confused state and doesn't know where it is in the grammar anymore.
 But here, the parser is still in a perfectly valid state -- it just found too many arguments.
 So it reports the error and keeps on keepin' on.

 ### Interpreting function calls

-We don't have any functions we can call, so it seems weird to start implementing this, but we'll worry about that when we get there.
-First, our interpreter needs a new import:
+We don't have any functions we can call, so it seems weird to start implementing calls first, but we'll worry about that when we get there.
+First, our interpreter needs a new import.

 ^code import-array-list (1 after)

-As always, interpretation starts with a new visit method for our new call expression node:
+As always, interpretation starts with a new visit method for our new call expression node.

 ^code visit-call